zenria/elasticsearch-delete-by-query/README.md

 ## Installation

-You need a working Rust toolchain to install this, then simply run:
+You need a working Rust toolchain to install this.

+From a terminal, run:

 ```
 cargo install --git https://github.com/zenria/elasticsearch-delete-by-query.git